lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Verify that the selected cipher suite is supported and that no prior cipher suite in SUITES_I is supported.

-* If EAD_1 is present, make message_1 content available to the application for EAD processing.
+* If EAD_1 is present then make it available to the application for EAD processing.

 If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}, and the session MUST be discontinued.
 Sending error messages is essential for debugging but MAY be skipped due to, for example, denial-of-service reasons, see {{dos}}.
 If an error message is sent, the session MUST be discontinued.